ucsf-wynton/wynton-website-hpc/docs/hpc/about/join.md

 ## Update an existing account

-If you have an existing {{ site.cluster.name }} account and would like to modify it, e.g. change it to a Wynton Protected account, please use the following ServiceNow form:
+If you have an existing {{ site.cluster.name }} account and would like to modify it, e.g. ~~change it to a Wynton Protected account~~, please use the following ServiceNow form:

 * **Everyone**: **[Request a Wynton Account / Modify an Existing Account](https://ucsf.service-now.com/ucsfit?id=ucsf_sc_cat_item&sys_id=68f9651f1bf47c50683e0ed8624bcbac&sysparm_category=40c0305b7b92d000e2dc8180984d4d9f)** (requires UCSF MyAccess login)